Mel2195/Mel2195/README.md

 Hi there!

-I'm Melanie Tummino, a data enthusiast with a passion for translating complex data into actionable insights and eye-catching dashboards.
+I'm Melanie, a data enthusiast with a passion for translating complex data into actionable insights and eye-catching dashboards.
 With a Bachelor's degree in Mathematics and Statistics, and over 5 years of hands-on experience, I've worked across various domains to drive data-driven decision-making and foster cross-functional collaboration.

 ### Who Am I? 🤔